highkick05/nodebb-plugin-facebook/README.md

 Paste this in your NodeBB theme's header template directly after the <body> property.
 You can simply edit /node_modules/nodebb-theme-lavender/templates/header.tpl (vanilla theme would also work)

-For example, should look like:
+For example put this code underneath the <body> this should look like:
 ```
 <body>
 <div id="fb-root"></div>